Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Heat-loving crops:

-Melons (cantaloupe, honeydew, watermelon - they LOVE your heat)
+Melons (cantaloupe, honeydew, watermelon love your heat)

 Eggplant (thrives in your conditions)